vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 leveraging the runtime directory structure, but did not go into any detail:

 1. Preventing specific code in the stock runtime directory from running
-2. Using the `:compiler` command
+2. Writing custom compiler definitions
-3. Automatically loading functions only when they’re needed
+3. Automatically loading functions only when they’re called

 In this followup article, we’ll go through each of these, further demonstrating how you can use the `'runtimepath'` structure and logic to your benefit.